esacoin/metamaskWalletExt/test/manual-scenarios/settings/advanced/show-test-networks.md

 When I click on the "Advanced" tab
-Then the "Show test networks" toggle is set to off by default And I click on the Network selection drop down on the left top Then the "Select a network" dialog box appears
+Then the "Show test networks" toggle is set to off by default And I click on the Network selection drop down on the left top Then the "select a networki" dialog box appears
 And the "Show test networks" toggle is selected OFF And the test networks are not visible in the dropdown